-For treating stomach ulcer, take 40 mg once at bedtime for up to 8 weeks.
+For treating stomach ulcers, take 40 mg once at bedtime for up to 8 weeks.

-For treating duodenal ulcer, take 40 mg once at bedtime for 8 weeks, followed by a maintenance dose of 20 mg once at bedtime.
+For treating duodenal ulcers, take 40 mg once at bedtime for 8 weeks, followed by a maintenance dose of 20 mg once at bedtime.

 For treating stomach acid reflux, take 20 mg twice daily, for up to 6 weeks in non-erosive cases; for up to 12 weeks in erosive cases (as diagnosed by endoscopy).

 For treating heartburn, take 10-20 mg twice daily.
 You may take 15-60 min before eating foods that cause heartburn.

 Long-term use of Famotidine (for >2 years) may result in poor absorption of Vitamin B12.